-- Ensure that the Board adopts an annual work plan that is consistent with the organization's strategic direction, mandate and vision. - Ensure that the work of the Board committees is aligned with the Board's role and annual work plan and that the Board respects and understands the role of Board committees. - Ensure Board succession by working with the Governance Committee to ensure there are processes in place to recruit, select, and train Directors with the skills, experience, background and personal qualities required for effective governance and operations. - Oversee the Board's evaluation process and provide constructive feedback to individual committee chairs and Board members as required. - Ensure that the Board governance structures and processes are reviewed, evaluated and revised from time to time. - Fulfill other powers and duties from time to time, as prescribed by the Board to the office. - Perform all duties stated in the Autism Alliance of Canada Board Member Position Description.
+- Ensure that the Board adopts an annual work plan that is consistent with the organization's strategic direction, mandate and vision. - Ensure that the work of the Board committees is aligned with the Board's role and annual work plan and that the Board respects and understands the role of Board committees. - Ensure Board succession by working with the Governance Committee to ensure there are processes in place to recruit, select, and train Directors with the skills, experience, background and personal qualities required for effective governance and operations. - Oversee the Board's evaluation process and provide constructive feedback to individual committee chairs and Board members as required. - Ensure that the Board governance structures and processes are reviewed, evaluated and revised from time to time. - Fulfill other powers and duties from time to time, as prescribed by the Board to the office.

-Vice Chair
+Vice Chair(s)

-During an absence or inability to act as the Chair, the duties and powers of the Chair may be exercised by the Vice-Chair.
+During an absence or inability to act as the Chair, the duties and powers of the Chair may be exercised by the Vice-Chair(s).